Python-GIS-book/site/source/part1/chapter-02/md/00-pandas-basics.md

 type(number_series)
 ```

-How about combining several lists as a DataFrame?
-Let's take a subset of the lists we used in Exercise 3, problem 3 and see how we could combine those as a pandas DataFrame:
+How about combining several lists and construct a DataFrame from them?
+Certainly.
+Let's see how we can convert lists into a pandas DataFrame.
+Let's first create a few lists having the same number of items each.

 ```python
 # Station names